craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 A link to SiteMap will be included at the end of automatically generated page links, as well as at the bottom of each page.

-# Syntax for basic navigation level headings
+# Simple headings and navigation

 The 'intro' paragraph type is indicated by a hash (#) like this: